G-7 pledges put coal on notice, could boost climate aid | Science-Environment

 Officials from the Group of Seven wealthy nations announced Friday that they will aim to largely end greenhouse gas emissions from their power sectors by 2035, making it highly unlikely that those countries will burn coal for electricity beyond that date.

-Ministers from the G-7 countries meeting in Berlin also announced a target to have a "highly decarbonized road sector by 2030," meaning that zero-emission vehicles would dominate the sales by the end of the decade.
+Ministers from the G-7 countries meeting in Berlin also announced a target to have a “highly decarbonised road sector by 2030,” meaning that electric vehicles would dominate new car sales by the end of the decade.

-In a move aimed at ending the recurring conflict between rich and poor nations during international climate talks, the G-7 also recognized for the first time the need to provide developing countries with additional financial aid to cope with the loss and damage caused by global warming.
+And in a move aimed at ending the recurring conflict between rich and poor nations during international climate talks, the G-7 recognized for the first time the need to provide developing countries with additional financial aid to cope with the loss and damage caused by global warming.

-The agreements, which will be put to leaders at the G-7 summit in Elmau, Germany, next month, were largely welcomed by climate campaigners.
-"The 2035 target for power sector decarbonization is a real breakthrough.
-In practice this means countries need to phase out coal by 2030 at the latest," said Luca Bergamaschi, director of the Rome-based campaign group ECCO.
+The agreements, which will be put to leaders next month at the G-7 summit in Elmau, Germany, were largely welcomed by climate activists.
+“The 2035 target for power sector decarbonisation is a real breakthrough.
+In practice, this means countries need to phase out coal by 2030 at the latest,” said Luca Bergamaschi, director of Rome-based campaign group ECCO.

-Getting all G-20 countries to sign on to the ambitious targets set by some of the most advanced economies will be key, as countries such as China, India, and Indonesia remain heavily reliant on coal.
+Getting all G-20 countries to sign on to the ambitious targets set by some of the most advanced economies will be difficult, as countries such as China, India and Indonesia remain heavily reliant on coal.

-Under pressure to step up their financial aid to poor nations, the G-7 ministers in Berlin said they recognized that "action and support for vulnerable countries, populations, and vulnerable groups need to be further scaled up."
-This includes governments and companies "providing enhanced support regarding averting, minimizing and addressing loss and damage associated with the adverse impacts of climate change," they said.
+Under pressure to step up their financial aid to poor nations, the G-7 ministers in Berlin said they recognised that “action and support for vulnerable countries, populations and vulnerable groups need to be further scaled up.”
+This includes governments and companies “providing enhanced support regarding averting, minimizing and addressing loss and damage associated with the adverse impacts of climate change,” they said.

-Wealthy nations have resisted the idea, however, for fear of being held liable for costly disasters caused by global warming.

-"After years of roadblocks, the G-7 finally recognize that they need to financially support poor countries in addressing climate-related losses and damages,'' said David Ryfisch of the Berlin-based environmental campaign group Germanwatch.
+“After years of roadblocks, the G-7 finally recognise that they need to financially support poor countries in addressing climate-related losses and damages,'' said David Ryfisch of the Berlin-based environmental campaign group Germanwatch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)